 Here's a video I did a while back for a YouTube channel I used to contribute to.
 Many of the tips and systems are still the same ones I use today, so I thought I'd share this video to help you get a quick visual of how I do things:

 So there you go!
 That's a quick overview of how I did my pantry 2 years ago, and frankly, not a whole lot has changed since then, ha!

-Here's a breakdown of how I organize my pantry:
+Here's a breakdown of how I do my pantry organization: